KyleGospo/Steam-Deck-Software-Undervolt/README.md

 # Steam Deck Software Undervolt
-This repository offers an easy way to undervolt a Steam Deck as safely as possible and without entering the BIOS or disabling read-only using [JamesCJ60's fork](https://github.com/JamesCJ60/RyzenAdj) of [RyzenAdj](https://github.com/FlyGoat/RyzenAdj) and systemd targets based on  [Chris Down's guide](https://chrisdown.name/2017/10/29/adding-power-related-targets-to-systemd.html).
+This repository offers an easy way to undervolt a Steam Deck as safely as possible and without entering the BIOS or disabling read-only using [a fork](https://github.com/KyleGospo/RyzenAdj) of [RyzenAdj](https://github.com/FlyGoat/RyzenAdj) with changes from [JamesCJ60's fork](https://github.com/JamesCJ60/RyzenAdj) and patches to allow for GPU curve optimization from his [Universal x86 Tuning Utility](https://github.com/JamesCJ60/Universal-x86-Tuning-Utility), and systemd targets based on [Chris Down's guide](https://chrisdown.name/2017/10/29/adding-power-related-targets-to-systemd.html).

-A precompiled version of JamesCJ60's fork is provided for your convenience.
+A precompiled version of RyzenAdj is provided for your convenience.

 ## Warning